What is Relational Dharma?

 May it be so.

-More than just a place to pre-order the book, I hope you will experience the landing page for The Heart of Who We Are as a unique invitation to the journey of realizing freedom together.
+I hope you will experience The Heart of Who We Are as a unique invitation to the journey of realizing freedom together.
 I'm particularly delighted to share with you, and humbled by, the collective voices of support for this work.
 Touching words from many of the people who have influenced this book.
 The page also reflects some upcoming opportunities to practice through related workshops and retreats.

 I’m also thrilled to announce the vision of a Heart of Who We Are book collective (think global book club community) so you can share your path of realizing freedom together with others aspiring to do the same.

 So please check it out friends.
-As you land on this landing page, please hear my voice.
+As you do, please hear my voice.
 It is quietly saying:

 “Welcome.
 I am so very glad you are here.”